 Renée Frank, Co-Manager of the Evansville Farmers Market 2013, here with a preview of what you might find at the Evansville Farmers Market 2013.
 We have many special events planned for our markets and look forward to seeing your bright smiling faces every Saturday morning, May 4 - October 26, 2013, from 9 am to 1 pm.

-and still snow on the ground!
+Mid-April in Wisconsin and still snow on the ground!

 Unfortunately, this spring has not been nearly as nice as 2012, thus our produce vendors are struggling to have ripe produce at the market for you.
 We hope the asparagus and rhubarb and maybe, baby spinach will be large enough to harvest and be available opening weekend.
 If not, there will still be eggs, frozen, locally raised chicken, honey, arts and crafts for the taking.